ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/53-quicksort-average-case.md

 - Derive the recurrence for Quicksort
 :::

-Quicksort's average-case behavior falls somewhere between the extremes of worst and best case.
+Quicksort's average-case behaviour falls somewhere between the extremes of worst and best case.
 Average-case analysis considers the cost for all possible arrangements of input, summing the costs and dividing by the number of cases.